microsoft/OHDSIonAzure/docs/setup/setup_infra.md

 1. In your local git cloned repo create a feature branch (e.g. [your_alias)]/[new_feature_name]).
 An example would be `jane_doe/new_feature`

-2. You can update your [terraform.tfvars](/infra/terraform/omop/terraform.tfvars) with the following values, which you can confirm with your administrator after they have completed the [administrative steps](/infra/README.md/#administrative-steps).
+2. You can update your [omop terraform.tfvars](/infra/terraform/omop/terraform.tfvars) with the following values, which you can confirm with your administrator after they have completed the [administrative steps](/infra/README.md/#administrative-steps).
 > You can update your Terraform tfvars locally for testing, but you should also review your [Variable Group](/docs/update_your_variables.md/#2-bootstrap-settings-vg) before running your changes through the [Environment Pipeline](/pipelines/README.md#environment-pipeline).

 ```